DHTMLX/docs-todolist/docs/guides/mcp-server.md

 #### Antigravity 2.0

 :::info
-Refer to the [official documentation](https://antigravity.google/docs/mcp) for full details on MCP server integration in Antigravity.
+Antigravity documents its MCP server integration in the [official documentation](https://antigravity.google/docs/mcp).
 :::

 These are the steps to complete for connecting DHTMLX MCP server with Google Antigravity: